bestsvt/bestsvt/README.md

 ## About Me

-I'm a junior software developer who recently graduated from [TechUp](https://www.techupth.com), a Full-Stack Software Developer Bootcamp.
-I have a passion for coding and creating innovative applications that can help make people's lives easier.
+I have been working as a junior Full-Stack Developer for a while now, having successfully transitioned my career from graphic design to development.
+I graduated from [TechUp](https://www.techupth.com), a Full-Stack Software Developer Bootcamp.
+I am passionate about coding and enjoy creating innovative applications that can make people's lives easier.

 In my free time, I love to play games and occasionally stream on [Twitch](https://www.twitch.tv/darknezz_th).
 I find that gaming helps me to relax and unwind after a day of coding.